Adelaice7/color-match-api/README.md

 The path is case-sensitive and has to be exact, otherwise the Batch Job cannot run properly.

 ### Tech
-I used Java 11 with Spring Boot for creating a REST API for this application.
+The application uses Java 11 with Spring Boot, to create a REST API.
-The application uses a PostgreSQL database as PostgreSQL is a great choice for dealing with CSV files.
+It uses a PostgreSQL database as PostgreSQL is a great choice for dealing with CSV files.
 It also uses Docker to connect the server to the database in the same container, and for easier management.

-The application uses multi-threading for faster and more efficient
+The application uses multi-threading for faster and efficient processing of data.

+The Google Cloud Platform is accessed using the Spring GCP library.
+Spring GCP contains the Cloud Vision API which simplifies the usage of the Google Cloud Vision API.

 ## Instructions on running the application
 The application runs in Docker, using *docker-compose*.